Georges999/MyPortfolio/README.md

 - **Modern UI** - Clean, modern design with smooth animations
 - **Interactive Particle System** - Eye-catching WebGL-powered flowing particles

-##Fun fact:With the wonders of AI, I was able to build and deploy this website from scratch in just 8 hours!
+**:With the wonders of AI, I was able to build and deploy this website from scratch in just 8 hours!**